This is a “Now Page“. Anyone can keep up with what I’m up to, right here.

 - Citizens of the World (book) – a narrative non-fiction account of the location-independent movement, and the impact it is having on broader society.

 - Physical health.
 You can see my workouts here on Strava.

 Most Interested In Connecting With:

-- Aspiring non-fiction authors who want assistance with launching their book.
+- Aspiring non-fiction authors seeking assistance with launching their book.
 If that’s you, click here to find out about working with me.

 Quotes I’m Thinking About:

 - “Don’t be good, be great.” – Billy Fitzgerald, baseball coach.

 - “Think of yourself as dead.
 You have lived your life.
 Now take what’s left and live it properly.” – Remembering we must die is a good reminder that we don’t have anything to lose – therefore, take bigger risks.
 Steve Jobs said something similar.

 - “No!” – Oliver Sacks, scientist & author.
 He hung a sign saying “No!” above his desk as a reminder to turn down requests, so that he could do more important work.
-Be prepared to both SAY “no” (rejecting unimportant demands on our time) and HEAR “no” (attempting things, without being concerned about rejection).
+Be prepared to both SAY “no” (rejecting unimportant demands) and HEAR “no” (attempting things, without being concerned about rejection).
 This manifests in the 80/20 principle – 80% of results comes from 20% of effort, which is why to *be uncompromisingly selective*.

 - “The difficulty lies not so much in developing new ideas as in escaping from old ones.” – John Maynard Keynes, economist.
 A reminder that being “open-minded” means being capable of ERASING existing beliefs, not merely accepting new information to fit around what you already believe.